Here you’ll find baseballs used in regular-season games by active leagues currently affiliated with MLB.

 As a result, 2021 saw a mix of official game balls.
 As teams used up their supplies of unique league balls and Pat O’Conner Official MiLB balls, they began using the new MiLB ball.
 The position of League President was eliminated across the board.

-In 2022 the historical league names were restored, although the new alignment (including the move of the Pioneer League to an independent MLB Partner League; the Appalachian League’s transition to a collegiate summer league; and the elimination of the New York-Penn League) remained in place.
+In 2022 the historical league names were restored, although the new alignment remained in place, including the reclassification of the Pioneer League from an affiliated league to an independent MLB Partner League; the Appalachian League’s transition to a collegiate summer league; and the elimination of the New York-Penn League.

 Leagues that became non-professional (e.g., collegiate leagues) are listed in the Defunct Leagues section since, in the context of this site’s focus on professional leagues, they are.